wifryo/maelstrom/README.md

 # Tapestry

 **Tapestry** is a full stack web application that generates prose to add life to, and provide inspiration for, anyone playing or running fantasy tabletop RPGs - primarily Dungeons & Dragons.
-The application uses OpenAI's GPT-3 text generator to generate original texts, and all generated texts are saved to a database, providing an ever-expanding library of options.
+The application uses OpenAI's GPT-3 text generator to generate original texts, and all generated texts are saved to a database, providing an ever-expanding library of material.

 Visit the live, deployed version of **Tapestry** [here](https://tapestry-gen.fly.dev/)